 Doing a public launch

-Entrepreneurship, and surfing, are both inherently difficult: not everyone who hops on a surfboard becomes a good surfer!
-And it will be exceptionally harder if you try to jump ahead, without first developing your fundamentals.
+Entrepreneurship and surfing are inherently difficult: not everyone who hops on a surfboard becomes a good surfer!
+And it will be exceptionally harder if you try to jump ahead without first developing your fundamentals.

 Nathan Barry (founder of ConvertKit), taught himself web design at age 16, worked for a startup when he was 19, launched an iOS app shortly after that, and then (at 22) built an audience and sold a course on web app design.
 His current company, ConvertKit, is doing $20 million a year in revenue.
 He launched it when he was 23 years old.